-Below is the detailed analysis of the Vitamins and Minerals that Watermelons contain and why your dog needs them:
+Below is a detailed analysis of the Vitamins and Minerals that Watermelons contain and why your dog needs them:

 - It improves vision in dogs.
-So, if you want your dog to have a sharp eyesight, you might want to add it in his/her diet.
+So, if you want your dog to have sharp eyesight, you might want to add it to his/her diet.

 - It improves immunity in dogs.